ardagnir/athame/README.md

     ./readline_athame_setup.sh --libdir=/lib/x86_64-linux-gnu

 Most programs on Debian and Ubuntu don't use the system readline by default.
 You have to rebuild some of your programs to use the system readline if you want to use Athame.

 To build bash so that it uses the system readline:

+    ./bash_readline_setup.sh

+**OS X**

+    ./readline_athame_setup.sh

+Most programs on OS X don't use the system readline by default.
+You have to rebuild some of your programs to use the system readline if you want to use Athame.

+To build bash so that it uses the system readline: